 In 1987, Dr. John Weber of Live Oak Plantation, Ocala, Florida presented the Classic Series idea to a number of dedicated draft breed representatives, as a way of promoting and marketing the draft horse, as well as to increase the premiums currently being paid to participants competing in six horse hitch classes.
-From that initial meeting, the Classic Series mushroomed into sixty shows that are qualifiers for points accumulation, with almost two hundred six-horse hitch owners earning points towards becoming one of twelve finalists.
-The 2019 Classic Series World Finals purse amounted to over $100,000.00.
+From that initial meeting, the Classic Series mushroomed into sixty shows that are qualifiers for points accumulation, with almost two hundred six-horse hitch owners earning points towards becoming one of fifteen finalists.
+The 2020-2021 Classic Series World Finals purse amounted to over $100,000.00.

-Each Classic Series qualifying show must also pay out a minimum of $2,500.00 in premiums.
+Each Classic Series qualifying show must also pay out a minimum of $2,500.00 in premiums for a single class or $5,000.00 if offering multiple open six horse hitch classes.
 This has helped to pave the way for a new standard in the draft horse industry.
 Many top venues now pay premiums in excess of $5,000.00 per six-horse hitch class, with several averaging well over the minimum premium of $2,500.00.

 For many years the Classic Series was supported by a handful of dedicated draft horse promoters.
-Through the efforts of that small group of individuals, the North American Six-Horse Hitch Classic Series and its “Final” has grown to be the “Triple-Crown” of draft horse competitions, stimulating growth and interest in all of the draft horse breeds.
+Through the efforts of that small group of individuals, the Six-Horse Hitch Classic Series and its “Final” has grown to be the “Triple-Crown” of draft horse competitions, stimulating growth and interest in all of the draft horse breeds.
 You can become part of the excitement by joining as a member in support of the Classic Series, or as a qualifying six-horse hitch event.